Top-rated movers to make your Portland to Grand Rapids move easy

 - Grand Rapids is less walkable than Portland with a score of 56 out of 100 vs Portland’s 62 out of 100.

-- Grand Rapids has a bike-friendliness score 52 out of 100, which means it isn't as accessible to and safe for cyclists as Portland, which has a score of 68 out of 100.
+- Grand Rapids has a bike-friendliness score of 52 out of 100, which means it isn’t as accessible or safe for cyclists as Portland, which has a score of 68.

 - Grand Rapids’s crime rate is higher than Portland with a score of 44.23 compared to Portland’s 32.16.
 This means that Grand Rapids neighborhoods are safer than 44.23% of all U.S. neighborhoods, and Portland neighborhoods are safer than 32.16%.